APPLICATIONS OF TECHNOLOGY

-Researchers led by Brett Helms of Lawrence Berkeley National Laboratory’s Molecular Foundry have identified a new class of monomers from which diversity-oriented libraries of intrinsically microporous polymers are prepared with highly desirable characteristics for manufacturing and service life as a membrane, or other component, for applications such as gas separations, fuel cells, batteries, water purification, and many others.
+Researchers led by Brett Helms of Lawrence Berkeley National Laboratory’s Molecular Foundry have identified a new class of monomers from which diversity-oriented libraries of intrinsically microporous polymers are prepared with highly desirable characteristics for manufacturing and service life as a membrane, or other component.
+The applications are broad, including gas separations, fuel cells, batteries, water purification, and many others.
 Pore dimensions of the polymers range from 0.5 nm to 2 nm, and porosity falls ranges from 5% to 40%.

 In addition, the research team identified a new class of electrochemical devices that make use of the microporous polymer membranes to extend cycle life and enhance energy efficiency, relative to both non-selective porous polymer membranes and partially selective polymer membranes currently available.